 KHOR MOR, Iraq, Sept 9 (Reuters) - Kurdistan is taking its first steps towards gaining independence from Baghdad in the sale of its oil and gas with a convoy of trucks taking the condensate liquid fuel bi-products of a remote gas field directly into Turkey.

-bumpy road to start the two-day journey to Mersin on the Turkish
+At least 15 trucks a day are loading up with high quality condensate at Khor Mor’s gas plant and then trundling down a bumpy road to start the two-day journey to Mersin on the Turkish Mediterranean.

-diesel fuel and kerosene to use in the autonomous region’s power plants.
+In return, Turkey is trucking back small quantities of diesel fuel and kerosene to use in the autonomous region’s power plants.

 “Neither side is thinking about stopping.”